Will Smith Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in MLB.
+- The Astros pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Astros' 3.50 team ERA ranks first across all league pitching staffs.
+- The Astros' 3.56 team ERA ranks first among all league pitching staffs.

-- Astros pitchers combine to give up 79 home runs (one per game), the ninth-fewest in the league.
+- Astros pitchers combine to allow 82 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- The Astros will send Blanco (1-0) to the mound to make his fourth start of the season.
-He is 1-0 with a 4.66 ERA and 31 strikeouts through 29 2/3 innings pitched.
+- The Astros are sending Brown (6-4) to the mound to make his 15th start of the season.
+He is 6-4 with a 3.89 ERA and 90 strikeouts through 81 2/3 innings pitched.

-- The righty last appeared on Sunday against the Cincinnati Reds, when he went 5 2/3 innings, allowing five earned runs while giving up seven hits.
+- The right-hander last pitched on Tuesday against the New York Mets, when he went 5 2/3 innings, allowing six earned runs while giving up seven hits.

-- The 29-year-old has an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.